arashmodrad/rs_SSC/README.md

 To ensure our code and data adhere to **FAIR** principles—making them Findable, Accessible, Interoperable, and Reusable—we are sharing them in this repository.

-Users with access to the repository can add it to the Code Editor using:
+Anyone with GEE account can add the repository to the their Code Editor using:

 https://code.earthengine.google.com/?accept_repo=users/Water_Delineation/SSC_app